purwar2016/DeadReckoning-library/README.md

 # DeadReckoning-library

-This library has been developed by Jae An for the PreciseMotion library (PREMO) for precise motion control of low-cost kit robots.
+This library has been developed in Computer Aided Design and Innovation Lab at Stony Brook University for precise motion control of low-cost kit robots.

 This library uses dead reckoning on a differential drive robots with encoders to estimate the position of the robot real time.
 The library can also be used with a gyroscope for further accuracy.